gquintanaorti/kernel_regression_of_3d_shapes/README.md

   The downloading and installation of this directory is optional.

 * Directory `Data`:
+  It includes a basic sample dataset called `tetras1`.
-  It contains some datasets employed in the paper.
+  Besides, it contains the datasets employed in the paper.
   It includes two dataset of houses employed in the simulation study:
   Dataset of houses with an error of 0.01, and dataset of houses with an error of 0.05.
-  Besides, it includes a basic sample dataset called `tetras1`.
+  The only difference of these dataset with the actual ones could be derived from the initial seeds for the random number generators.

 Two variants of the main code to compute the kernel regression of a 3D shape in the shape space are offered: